Finding the Dream Property : Country Life & Style

 Not all of us are born and raised in the country but we get there as fast as we can.
 If you, like me, spent years or decades of your life dreaming and trying to move to the country, you may have some solid ideas of what you want.
 Here are some things that I learned along the way that helped me to edit and curate the dream so that I could buy the right property….and I’m still shopping for it.
 But I have been renting in the countryside for some time now and have a lot of first hand experience on what to be aware of and the nuances to country living.

 Buy more land than you think you need.
 If you are moving from the city or suburbs especially, a couple of acres will seem like a lot of land to you.
 Consider that once you park a couple of large pieces of equipment, a mower, vehicles, or an RV, or a boat, and start collecting outbuildings like a shop, a garden house, or a guest cottage….not to mention pets and potentially livestock, your acreage will fill up fast and leave little room for the many pursuits.
 You can not add land to your land.
 But you can always develop further into your rural property as you need it with time.

 Decide which design features are most important to you and buy the property that already has it or allows you to implement those ideas with ease.
-For instance, if you want a long winding drive up to the house you will need acreage in front of the house to create it, or you will need to find a house set back on the property that already has that feature.
+For instance, I want a long winding drive up to the house so I will need acreage in front of the house to create it, or I will need to find a house set back on the property that already has that feature.
 But that automatically discounts houses set forward on the property where it would be impossible to implement that feature.
 Dream design features are important to identify and shop based on them because it’s the difference between a property you like and your dream property.

 Check back for more country living articles and have a blessed day!

 Thanks for your blog, nice to read.
 Do not stop.